-On July 1, 2020, the Authority submitted a Landfill Gas Management Grant application for the period 2010-2014.
-The grant would award the Authority for costs associated with collecting and managing gas generated at the Regional Landfill.
+On July 1, 2020, the Authority submitted a Landfill Gas Management Grant application for the period of 2010-2014.
+The grant awarded the Authority for costs associated with collecting and managing gas generated at the Regional Landfill.
 These costs include such items as engineering construction, materials and supplies, equipment force accounts and labor force accounts.
 Total costs for the grant period are \$2,049,270.
-The grant award would be 50% of the total cost.
+The grant award for \$1,024,322 will be received in January 2022.